JulienChoukroun/Face-Detection-Orientation-Recognition/README.md

 * Track faces along the video.
 * Use deep learning techniques.

-Example of result with a video of the Nice tramway:
+Example of result with a video of the Nice tram line:

 ![alt text](https://github.com/JulienChoukroun/Face-Detection-Orientation-Recognition/blob/main/Images/videoTram6-1.png "Tram6-1")